icons8/welovesvg/libs/metrize-icons/README.md

 This excellent icon font was taken from [Metrize Icons](http://www.alessioatzeni.com/metrize-icons/).
-Feel free to use it in your projects under the conditions listed on [Meteocons website](http://www.alessioatzeni.com/meteocons/).
+Feel free to use it in your projects under the conditions listed on the [Alessio Atzeni's website](http://www.alessioatzeni.com/meteocons/).
 ##License

 You are free to use Metrize Icons (the "Icon Set") or any part thereof (the "Icons") in any personal, open-source or commercial work without obligation of payment (monetary or otherwise) or attribution.